Matching with Nested and Bundled Pandora Boxes: Approximation for Pandora's Matching Problem

 We now consider optimizing expected welfare when restricted to a fixed orientation $\O$.
 Even under the fixed-orientation restriction, the optimal matching algorithm is unclear.
 The problem is more general than matching with a single Pandora box on each edge, a problem suspected to be NP-hard.
 But for a given orientation $\O$, the natural descending procedure achieves a $1/2$-approximation to the optimal $\O$-oriented algorithm.

-\begin{algdef}[$\O$-Oriented Descending Procedure] Given a fixed orientation $\O$, for steps $t=1,\dots,$: \begin{itemize} \item For each $(i,j) \in \O$, let $\sigma_{ij}^t$ denote the current Weitzman index of basket $(i,j)$. \item Advance the basket $(i,j)$ with largest $\sigma_{ij}^t$. \begin{itemize} \item If advancing results in ``claiming'' the basket, then add edge $\{i,j\}$ to the matching.
+\begin{algdef}[$\O$-Oriented Descending Procedure] Given a fixed orientation $\O$, for steps $t=1,\dots$: \begin{itemize} \item For each $(i,j) \in \O$, let $\sigma_{ij}^t$ denote the current Weitzman index of basket $(i,j)$. \item Advance the basket $(i,j)$ with largest $\sigma_{ij}^t$. \begin{itemize} \item If advancing results in ``claiming'' the basket, then add edge $\{i,j\}$ to the matching.
 Delete any edges incident to $i$ or $j$ from $\O$. \end{itemize} \item If at any point the largest $\sigma_{ij}^t$ is negative or $\O$ is empty, stop. \end{itemize} \end{algdef}

 This is indeed a \emph{descending procedure} (Definition \ref{def:descending-nonexposed}), as it maintains a nonincreasing eligible set (technically, $\O$ union the matched edges) and always advances and retains the largest-index basket in that set.
-Lemma \ref{lemma:descending-nonexposed} therefore gives the following. \begin{corollary} For any orientation $\O$, the $\O$-Oriented Descending Procedure \ref{alg:ordered-inspection} is non-exposed. \end{corollary}
+Lemma \ref{lemma:descending-nonexposed} therefore gives the following. \begin{corollary} For any orientation $\O$, the $\O$-Oriented Descending Procedure is non-exposed. \end{corollary}

 We can continue with an analysis analogous to that of \citet{kleinberg2016descending} for the case of matching with a Pandora box on each edge.
 Given $\O$, let \emph{$\O$-$\kappa$-Greedy} refer to the following matching (used only for analysis): for each oriented edge $(i,j) \in \O$, let $x_{\{i,j\}} = \kappa_{ij}^{(1)}$, the capped value for basket $(i,j)$; take the matching produced by the weighted greedy algorithm with edge weights $x_{\{i,j\}}$.
-We leave the proof of Lemma \ref{lemma:ordered-inspection-greedy} to Appendix \ref{sec:unordered-appdx}. \begin{lemma} For any orientation $\O$, with probability one, the $\O$-Oriented Descending Procedure \ref{alg:ordered-inspection} produces the same matching as $\O$-$\kappa$-Greedy. \end{lemma}